ToeJam & Earl in Panic on Funkotron: Reception and legacy

 ToeJam & Earl in Panic on Funkotron and ToeJam & Earl comprised one of the Mega Drive's key exclusive franchises.
 However, following its release relations between Sega and the developers became antagonistic.
 Johnson and Voorsanger regained the rights to ToeJam & Earl from Sega in 1995.
-In early 1998 they said they were interested in making a new ToeJam & Earl game and asked fans to write in saying whether they preferred it to be like the first game or the second game and what platform they wanted it to be on, offering only non-Sega platforms as options.
-Their relationship with Sega softened in enough time for them to start work on a ToeJam & Earl game for the Sega Dreamcast with Sega slated as the publisher, but Sega pulled support for the Dreamcast before it could be completed.
-A third instalment, ToeJam & Earl III: Mission to Earth, was released for Microsoft's Xbox in 2002.
+In early 1998, they said they were interested in making a new ToeJam & Earl game and asked fans to write in saying whether they preferred it to be like the first game or the second game and what platform they wanted it to be on, offering only non-Sega platforms as options.
+Their relationship with Sega softened in enough time for them to start work on a ToeJam & Earl game for the Dreamcast with Sega slated as the publisher, but Sega pulled support for the Dreamcast before it could be completed.
+A third installment, ToeJam & Earl III: Mission to Earth, was released for Microsoft's Xbox in 2002.
 The game returned to the concepts of the original game, but generated mixed reviews and poor sales.

 Since its release, ToeJam & Earl in Panic on Funkotron has developed a negative reputation as a selling-out of a daring design.
 With hindsight, Johnson and Voorsanger have stated they regret moving from the prototype sequel to a side-scrolling platform game, though Johnson maintains "ToeJam & Earl 2 was a very original side-scrolling game".
 Johnson has further asserted that Toyoda Shinobu, who had been Sega's Vice President of Development, "admitted that it was probably a mistake on Sega's part to jump to a side-scroller".
 A survey by IGN found that a majority of the franchise's fans favored the original ToeJam & Earl as the best game in the series; however, a significant minority of respondents preferred ToeJam & Earl in Panic on Funkotron at 28%.
 Research by the game's developers showed that a majority of fans preferred ToeJam & Earl, though the developers also claimed that "Panic on Funkotron was loved and admired by many".